Lela Evans

 Lela Margaret Ann Evans is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
-She represents the electoral district of Torngat Mountains as a New Democrat, having previously been elected as a Progressive Conservative.
-She was re-elected in the 2021 provincial election.
+She represents the electoral district of Torngat Mountains as a Progressive Conservative.
+Having been elected as a PC MHA, she left the party in 2021 and joined the New Democratic Party in 2022.
+She returned to the PCs in 2024.
+She was first elected in the 2019 provincial election and was re-elected in 2021.

-Evans has over 20 years’ experience in the environmental field including environmental assessments, mining and construction.
+Evans has over 20 years experience in the environmental field, including environmental assessments, mining and construction.

 Biography

 Evans was born in Makkovik, a community in Nunatsiavut, Labrador and she is of Norwegian and Inuit descent.
 Evans is the daughter of Annie Evans and niece of feminist activist Ruth Flowers.
 In 2016, Evans joined protests against the Lower Churchill Project despite working for the company developing the project, Nalcor Energy.
 Evans has also worked as a first-aid instructor and at the Voisey's Bay Mine.
 Evans has also served as a part of a team conducting community consultations on the Uranium mining moratorium in northern Labrador.
-Evans is a graduate of the Memorial University of Newfoundland.
+Evans is a graduate of Memorial University of Newfoundland.